Historic Sites of Manitoba: Arthur Oliver School (647 School Road, Winnipeg)

 “Empty schools go up for sale,” Winnipeg Free Press, 5 May 1993, page B3.

-We thank the St. James Assiniboia School Division and Dean Mullin for providing additional information used here.
+We thank the St. James Assiniboia School Division, Dean Mullin, and Dorothy Young for providing additional information used here.

 Back to top of page